tmatofa/quickstart-eks-cdk-python/README.md

 Then you should be able to run a `kubectl get all -A` and see everything running on your cluster.

-## (Optional) How access to Elasticsearch and Kibana if you choose to deploy them
+## (Optional) How access to OpenSearch and OpenSearch Dashboards if you choose to deploy them

-We put the Elasticsearch both in the VPC (i.e. not on the Internet) as well as in its own Security Group - which will give access by default only from our EKS cluster's SG (so that can ship the logs to it) as well as to from our (optional) Client VPN's Security Group to allow us access Kibana when on VPN.
+We put the OpenSearch both in the VPC (i.e. not on the Internet) as well as in its own Security Group - which will give access by default only from our EKS cluster's SG (so that can ship the logs to it) as well as to from our (optional) Client VPN's Security Group to allow us access OpenSearch Dashboards when on VPN.

-Since this ElasticSearch can only be reached if you are both within the private VPC network *and* allowed by this Security Group, then it is low risk to allow 'open access' to it - especially in a Proof of Concept (POC) environment.
+Since this OpenSearch can only be reached if you are both within the private VPC network *and* allowed by this Security Group, then it is low risk to allow 'open access' to it - especially in a Proof of Concept (POC) environment.
 As such, we've configured its default access policy so that no login and password and are required - choosing to control access to it from a network perspective instead.

-For production use, though, you'd likely want to consider implementing Cognito to facilitate authentication/authorization for user access to Kibana - https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/fgac.html#fgac-walkthrough-iam
+For production use, though, you'd likely want to consider implementing Cognito to facilitate authentication/authorization for user access to OpenSearch Dashboards - https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html#fgac-walkthrough-iam

-### Connect to Kibana and do initial setup
+### Connect to OpenSearch Dashboards and do initial setup

-1. Once that new access policy has applied click on the Kibana link on the Elasticsearch Domain's Overview Tab
+1. Connect to the Client VPN or ensure that you have private network connectivity to the OpenSearch (site-to-site VPN, DirectConnect, etc.)
+1. Go to the OpenSearch service in the AWS Console
+1. Click on the Domain name
+1. Click on the link next to `OpenSearch Dashboards`
+1. Click the `Explore on my own` link
-1. Click "Explore on my own" in the Welcome page
+1. Click the OpenSearch Dashboards blue box / link in the center of the page
-1. Click "Connect to your Elasticsearch index" under "Use Elasticsearch Data"
+1. Click the blue `Add your data` button
-1. Close the About index patterns box
-1. Click the Create Index Pattern button
+1. Click the blue `Create index pattern` button
-1. In the Index pattern name box enter `fluent-bit*` and click Next step
+1. In the Index pattern name box enter `logstash-*` and click Next step
-1. Pick @timestamp from the dropdown box and click Create index pattern
+1. Pick `@timestamp` from the dropdown box and click the `Create index pattern` button
-1. Then go back Home and click Discover
+1. Then click the Hamburger menu in the upper left and choose `Discover`

+You should see all of your logs.

-TODO: Walk through how to do a few basic things in Kibana with searching and dashboarding your logs.
+TODO: Document how to do a few basic things here re: searching, filtering and visualising your logs

 ## (Optional) How to access Prometheus and Grafana if you choose to deploy them